AxelBadam/push_swap/README.md

 ## Method

 I decided to use a sorting method that made the most sense to me.
 The basic idea was to push the integers in groups into stack b, starting from the smallest numbers. (for example: group 1 = numbers 0-20 and so on...)
-When everything was in stack b, they were already semi-sorted and all I had to do was to push them back into stack a, this time starting from the largest nunber.
+When everything was in stack b, they were already semi-sorted and all I had to do was to push them back into stack a, this time starting from the largest number.

 ## Helpful